Los Angeles Chinese massacre of 1871: Grand jury and indictments

-Following the coroner's inquest, Tong Yu, widow to Dr. Gene Tong, filed a complaint in the Justice Court, accusing Yo Hing, one of the tong leaders, of "inciting and participating" the Massacre that led to her husband's death.
+Following the coroner's inquest, Tong Yu, widow to Dr. Gene Tong, filed a complaint in the Justice Court, accusing Yo Hing, one of the tong leaders, of "inciting and participating" the massacre that led to her husband's death.
 While Yo was initially held following the November 4 complaint, the Grand Jury could not link him directly with the events, and he was later released.

-Four days after this complaint, "County Court Judge Ygnacio Sepulveda convened a special Grand Jury to investigate the events around to the Massacre."
-A jury composed of individuals of diverse backgrounds, Juan Jose (long-time resident), William Perry (building contractor), Kaspare Cohn (building contractor), William Henry (saddle maker and councilman), and Martin Sanchez (farmer), was constituted.
+Four days after this complaint, County Court Judge Ygnacio Sepulveda convened a special Grand Jury to investigate the events around to the massacre.
+A jury composed of individuals of diverse backgrounds, Juan Jose (long-time resident), William Perry (building contractor), Kaspare Cohn (building contractor), William Henry Workman (saddle maker and councilman), and Martin Sanchez (farmer), was constituted.
 Judge Sepulveda condemned the violence pattern in the strongest terms possible and challenged the jury to stand up to the occasion.
 The jury's report noted forty-nine indictments for felonies and murders (almost split halfway).
-The report highlighted full statements of the events leading to the Massacre.
+The report highlighted full statements of the events leading to the massacre.
 Immediately after the report's publication, A.R.
 Thompson, Charles Austin, and Charles Crawford (official records Edmund Crawford) were held.
 Another set of five individuals, Louis Mendel, Jesus Martinez, Andreas Soeur, Patrick McDonald, and D.W.
 Moody, were arrested and held.
 Three Chinese people and two whites were held, but for lesser charges, an additional five unnamed individuals were held.

 Trials

-The most famous case was People v.
-Kerren, in which the defendant was accused of shooting at two Chinese women, Cha Cha and Fan Cho, with a deadly assault weapon.
-Kerren was released on a $1,000 bail.
-Several other witness statements were full of objections by District Attorney Thom and defense counsels based on irrelevant leading questions.
-In People v.
-Quong Wan and Ah Yeng, Wan and Yeng were accused of being the originators of the riots and subsequently charged with the murder of Ah Coy.
-Coupled with these charges were rumors that the Chinese community had been on a gun-buying spree days before the Massacre and that some Chinese people were also expected in from San Francisco in readiness for a fight.
-In People v.
-Crenshaw, the case pursued the murder of Gene Tong.
-Later, all the cases were combined into one and attracted interest from both the public and the press.
+People v.
+Kerren

+The first case to go to trial was People v.
+Kerren.
+Constable Richard Kerren was on Los Angeles Street during the initial barricade of the Coronel Adobe when a door opened, and he, along with several others, fired into the doorway.
+A person in the crowd shouted, "don't fire, boys, it's a woman."
+However, fifteen or twenty shots were fired at two women standing inside the building, Cha Cha and Fan Cho.
+Kerren was identified as one of the shooters and was indicted on two counts of assault with a deadly weapon.
+On January 5, 1872, He was found not guilty on the first charge.
+And the case was dismissed the following day, on the grounds that it would be impossible to obtain a conviction.